5 steps to get started using Post Planner

-Post buckets help you categorize your posts to automate the perfect mix of content.
+Post buckets help you organize your posts into categories so you can automate the perfect mix of content.

 You can create a bucket on any topic and then fill it with posts.

-To start publishing a bucket's posts, just link the bucket a time slot in your queue plan.
+To start publishing a bucket's posts, just link the bucket a time slot in your Posting Plan.